jyeo41/RoboGrok/README.md

 The course is split into 2 parts: Robotics 1 (finished) and Robotics 2 (WIP), using a kit purchased from the professor herself.

 Extensive and detailed comments have been documented throughout the project files.
+The directory "pick and place manipulator" contains the final project code.

 # Build
 Languages: C and Python